Section 1031 Exchange for Real Estate Investors – The Basics of Replacement Property

 Qualified Intermediary Fees

 There are a few requirements in choosing the right Qualified Intermediary for a 1031 exchange.
+Individuals who have provided non exchange related services, such as legal or financial assistance, are also disqualified from acting as a QI.
 There are no licensing requirements.
 The main consideration is that your QI be completely unrelated and be a third party to your deal.

-Your QI should guarantee their exchange documentation and have someone who is easily accessible to answer your exchange questions (also no charge for this).
-They will agree to provide support and documentation in case of an IRS audit (at no charge).
+Your QI should guarantee their exchange documentation and have someone who is easily accessible to answer your exchange questions.
+They will agree to provide support and documentation in case of an IRS audit.
 We recommend you do your research before deciding which QI is right for your exchange.

 For more information about the tax and accounting services we provide, visit our Home Page!